Japan’s Latest Unicorn Is a Thailand Mobile Payments Firm

 “Our priority now is on developing our product line and expanding our presence in both existing and new markets,” Jun Hasegawa, co-founder and chief executive officer of Opn said in an interview.
 “While we are always considering ways to grow our business, our options could later include a global IPO to expand our global reach.”

 Opn designs software that helps merchants set up payments on their mobile or desktop websites.
-Its biggest market is Thailand, home to Hasegawa’s co-founder Ezra Don Harinsut.
-The firm’s clients include True, one of Thailand’s largest telecommunications conglomerates, and Total Access Communication Public Co., or DTAK.
+Its biggest market is Thailand, home to 41-year-old Hasegawa’s co-founder Ezra Don Harinsut.
+The firm’s clients include True, one of Thailand’s largest telecommunications conglomerates, and Total Access Communication Public Co., or DTAC.

 The startup plans to use proceeds from the funding to expand its services to new markets including Vietnam and the Philippines.
 Apart from Japan and Thailand, Opn currently operates in Singapore, Malaysia and Indonesia.
 Over the long term, Hasegawa aims to make Opn services available in at least 36 major countries including the U.S. and European economies.